transientlunatic/notes-gravitation/black-holes.rst

    \label{eq:237}
      z \equiv \frac{\lambda~o - \lambda~e}{\lambda~e} = \sqrt{\frac{1 - 2M/r~o}{1-2M/r~e}} -1  = \sqrt{\frac{r~e (r~o-R~s)}{r~o (r~e - R~s)}} - 1

 which diverges as :math:`r~e \to R~s`.
 The bolometric luminosity of the star, compared to its constant luminosity :math:`L~c`, ignoring relativistic effects is

 .. math:: L(t_0) = \frac{L~c}{(1+z)^2}

 This can be understood by considering the energy of each photon received by the observer is redshifted by a factor :math:`(1+z)`, and the arrival times are increased by the same factor, so the luminosity is reduced by the square.
 The light ray, on a null geodesic, satisfies

 .. math:: \int_{t~e}^{t~o} \dd{t} = \int_{r~e}^{r~o} \frac{\dd{r}}{1-2M/r} \equiv  \int_{r~e}^{r~o} \frac{\dd{r}}{1-R~s/r}

 Then

 .. math:: t~o - t~e = r~o - r~e - R~s \log( \frac{r~o - R~s}{r~e - R~s} )

 and, taking :math:`t_0 = 0`

-.. math:: \log( \frac{r~e - R~s}{r~o - R~s} ) = \qty[\frac{t~o - (r~o - r~e)}{R~s}]
+.. math:: \log( \frac{r~e - R~s}{r~o - R~s} ) = left[\frac{t~o - (r~o - r~e)}{R~s} \right]

 .. math::

    \implies \frac{r~e - R~s}{r~o - R~s} =
    \frac{r~o}{r~e}\frac{1}{(1+z)^2} \propto \exp( - \frac{t~o}{R~s} )

 The, reintroducing the speed of light, :math:`c`,

 .. math:: \frac{L(t~o)}{L~c} \propto \exp( - \frac{c t~o}{R~s} )

 The luminosity of the star falls off exponentially in the time taken for light to cross the Schwarzschild radius.

 Hawking radiation
 -----------------

 The effects of quantum field theory in a curved spacetime do, however, allow black holes to have a very faint luminosity—a process known as Hawking radiation.
 This basically relies on the Uncertainty Principle allowing energy to be “borrowed” from the vacuum on a timescale :math:`\Delta t`, where

 .. math:: \Delta t = \frac{\hbar}{\Delta E}

 This allows the temporary production of virtual photon pairs; if this occurs on the edge of the event horizon the negative energy member of the pair may fall into the black hole, leaving the positive energy photon free to propagate outside the black hole, and the negative energy one free to propagate inside the black hole.
 This radiation has a black body profile at infinity,

 .. math:: E_{\infty} = \frac{h}{8 \pi M}

 This means that a black hole has a thermodynamic temperature, and since it is emitting energy, it must be losing mass.
 The luminosity of a black hole can be derived using the Stefan-Boltzmann law, and is proportional to the product of the area of the event horizon, :math:`A`, and the fourth power of the temperature, :math:`T^4`, so

 .. math::